 Die Inhaltsangabe kann sich auf eine andere Ausgabe dieses Titels beziehen.

-Melissa Adler is Associate Professor at Western University (London, Ontario) in the Faculty of Information & Media Studies.
-She is the author of Cruising the Library: Perversities in the Organization of Knowledge (Fordham).
+Melissa Adler is Assistant Professor at Western University (London, Ontario) in the Faculty of Information & Media Studies.

 „Über diesen Titel“ kann sich auf eine andere Ausgabe dieses Titels beziehen.